NunoSempere/nunosempere.github.io/rat/EA-predictions/Analysis.md

 For the 35 people who took part in the original prediction making, their results can be seen in the following graphics:

 ![](https://nunosempere.github.io/rat/EA-predictions/Scatterplot3.jpeg)
-![](https://nunosempere.github.io/rat/EA-predictions/Scatterplot2.jpeg)
-![](https://nunosempere.github.io/rat/EA-predictions/histogram.jpeg)
-![](https://nunosempere.github.io/rat/EA-predictions/Brier-scores.jpeg)

 The average accuracy is 55.12%, that is, the average participant got 13.22 out of 24 questions right.
 If it had been reached, a target credence of 80% would imply an average of 19.2 correct answers.
 In other words, in this limited domain, when these people say 80%, the thing happens 55% of the time.
 If they bet, they'd be replacing ~1:1 bets with 1:4 bets.

+### Other ways to break down the data:
+![](https://nunosempere.github.io/rat/EA-predictions/Scatterplot2.jpeg)
+![](https://nunosempere.github.io/rat/EA-predictions/histogram.jpeg)
+![](https://nunosempere.github.io/rat/EA-predictions/Brier-scores.jpeg)

 ## Is this an spurious result because a small number of questions were really, really hard?
 No. See the following scatterplot: